metaplex-foundation/amman/amman/README.md

 - accounts: array of remote accounts to load into the test validator
 - jsonRpcUrl: the URL at which the test validator should listen for JSON RPC requests
 - websocketUrl: for the RPC websocket
+- geyserPluginConfigs: array of geyser plugins config files to plug into the test validator
 - ledgerDir: where the solana test validator writes the ledger
 - resetLedger: if true the ledger is reset to genesis at startup
 - verifyFees: if true the validator is not considered fully started up until it charges transaction fees

 ## Example Configs